EdDataScienceEES/course-repository-nicolelikesharks/README.md

-# Data Science Course Repository
+# Data Science Course Repository : Nicole Yap

 This is the Data Science for EES student Repository for Nicole Yap